vikramkakkar/MayDay/README.md

 In addition we could use help developing an iPhone version of this app

+If you care to attend, the two-day event is now accepting registration: on.nyc.gov/dv-hackathon

 ## Contact

 Jack Shultz
 john dot g. shultz AT G M A I L dot com